creating tables and views in Arroyo SQL

 idle_micros | no | The number of microseconds to wait before considering a source idle.
 Defaults to 30000000 (30 seconds).
 Set to -1 to disable source idleness. |

-These are done using the GENERATED ALWAYS AS (expression) STORED
+done using the GENERATED ALWAYS AS (expression)

-syntax.
+syntax. expression

 with